Non-integrability of the axisymmetric Bianchi IX cosmological model via Differential Galois Theory: Introduction

 We recall that the conjunction of a cosmological constant and anisotropy implies in the existence of a critical point, the Einstein universe, in the finite region of phase space.
-This point is linearly a saddle center that implies the existence of a centre manifold tangent to the linear periodic orbits around E. From this centre manifold the stable and unstable manifolds which are topologically cylinders carry the dynamics away and to the inflationary region.
+This point is linearly a saddle center that implies the existence of a centre manifold tangent to the linear periodic orbits around the associated energy $E$.
+From this centre manifold the stable and unstable manifolds which are topologically cylinders carry the dynamics away and to the inflationary region.
 This was the object of the work of H.P.
 Oliveira et al. (see \cite{oliveira}) for the axisymmetric Bianchi IX model.
 This is the model we study in this paper.
-This problem was numerically shown non integrable; these cylinders, when the full dynamics is considered, intercept each other in homoclinic and heteroclinic connections causing a chaotic dynamics.
+In \cite{oliveira} this problem was numerically shown non integrable; these cylinders, when the full dynamics is considered, intercept each other in homoclinic and heteroclinic connections causing a chaotic dynamics.
 This has as consequence a chaotic escape in the inflationary regime.
-However, as the iterates cross are $q$ the scale factor the model breaks down and so there is no recurrence.
 In \cite{mora2}, see also \cite{mo}, is showed that the three degrees of freedom Bianchi IX models, without cosmological constant is no-integrable by rational functions.
 The axisymmetric version has so far no analytic proof of non integrability.

-In this paper we show that the two degrees of freedom axisymmetric Bianchi IX model with cosmological constant is non integrable by meromorphic functions.
-We apply the following theorem, see \ref{sec:DGT} and \cite{morasi}, to prove the meromorphic non integrability:

-\textbf{Theorem \ref{tmorasi}.} \emph {Assume that a complex analytical Hamiltonian system is integrable by meromorphic first integrals in a neighborhood of the integral curve $z=\phi(t)$.
-Then the identity components $(G_k)^0$, $k\geq 1$, of the Galois groups of the variational equations along the Riemman surface $\Gamma $ are commutative.
-Moreover, the singularities of $\mathrm{VE}_k$ are of regular type.}
+In this paper we show that the two degrees of freedom axisymmetric Bianchi IX model with cosmological constant is non integrable by meromorphic functions for generic values of the parameters and by assuming a natural conjecture.
+To obtain this result we apply a joint theorem with Ramis and Sim\'o in \cite{morasi}, where it is given a necessary condition for integrability of complex analytical Hamiltonian systems by means of meromorphic first integrals, the identity components of the Galois groups of the higher order variational equations must be commutative, see Theorem \ref{tmorasi} for a precise statement.
+This result was an extension to higher order variational equations of a previous joint theorem with Ramis and the second author in \cite{mora1}, see Theorem \ref{tmora1} in Appendix \ref{sec:DGT}.

-We note that $k$ is the order of the variational equations $\mathrm{VE}_k$ which in our case is $k=2$ because the first order variation, $k=1$ does not decide the matter of integrability.

 In section 1 we present the axisymmetric model.
 In section 2 the calculation of Galois groups for first and second variational equations are made.
 In section 3 we illustrate the behaviour of the system with Poincar\'e sections.
 An overview about Differential Galois Theory and non-integrability of Hamiltonian systems are presented in \ref{sec:DGT}.
 Finally, application of Kovacic algorithm to compute the solutions and Galois of the first variational equation is presented in \ref{sec:kovacic}.